MicrosoftDocs/customer-insights/ci-docs/engagement-insights/funnel-reports.md

  -    The average amount of time it takes customers to complete the funnel is 47 minutes.

 Use these insights to explore deeper into customer behavior and better understand drop-off points and conversions for your funnel report.

-To compare insights across different steps, select **See step breakdown** or **Compare to other steps**, from the insights cards.
+To compare insights across different steps, select **See step breakdown** or **Compare to other steps** from the insights cards.
 These will display a bar graph comparing metrics for each step of the funnel.

 Funnel insights are recalculated every 24 hours, or when you **Save** your funnel report.